costajob/app-servers/README.md

 ##### Concurrency and parallelism
 JVM allows Java to use all of the available cores.
-Memory consumption is not one of the JVM key benefits.
+Is a known fact that memory consumption is not one of the JVM key benefits.

 ### asynchttpserver
 I used the Nim asynchttpserver module to implement a high performance asynchronous server.